Graduation Process

 Graduates should read the Notes for Applicants before submitting the application.
 The delivery fee, once paid, is non-refundable and non-transferrable.
 The delivery fee is as follows.

-To apply, please log in to System Login (Please use your Alumni ID to Login).
-Details about retrieving your Alumni ID can be found from the website of the Alumni Affairs Office: http://www.alumni.cuhk.edu.hk/MyCUHK/InquireAlumniID.html).
+To apply, log in to System Login using your Alumni ID.
+For Alumni ID retrieval, visit the Alumni Affairs Office website: https://www.alumni.cuhk.edu.hk/MyCUHK/RetrieveAlumniID_ResetPassword.html).

 2. Delivery by Other Courier Services

-If you wish to use courier services at your own cost other than our designated Speedpost of the HongKong Post, please complete the Application Form for Dispatch of Graduate Certificate by Courier of My Choice and email the completed form with your Application Number, Full Name with the subject “Graduate Certificate Delivery by Other Courier Services” to gradschool@cuhk.edu.hk.
+If graduates wish to use courier services at their own cost other than our designated Speedpost of the HongKong Post, they are required to complete the Application Form for Dispatch of Graduate Certificate by Courier of My Choice and email the completed form with their Application Number, Full Name with the subject “Graduate Certificate Delivery by Other Courier Services” to gradschool@cuhk.edu.hk.

 3. Collect in Person